WPI vs WPC: A Comprehensive Guide to Choosing the Right Protein for Your Goals

 Choose WPC if you’re after a cheaper, slower-digesting protein that contains lots of macronutrients and bioactive compounds.
 WPC is a great option to consume throughout the day.

-Choose WPI if you’re after pure whey protein powder with lower levels of fat, carbohydrate, and lactose that contains less calories than WPC.
-WPI is ideal for people who want to get fast digesting protein into their body after a workout, or want to restrict the number of calories they consume.
+Choose WPI if you’re after pure whey protein powder with lower levels of fat, carbohydrate and lactose, with fewer calories than WPC.
+WPI is ideal for people who want to get fast-digesting protein into their body after a workout or want to restrict the number of calories they consume.
 Additionally, those sensitive to dairy or lactose may benefit from choosing WPI over WPC due to the increased protein weight percentage over other compounds.

 Conclusion